evenevan/restaurant-ordering-system/README.md

 ## MQTT Overview

-When an order is made, an event is sent to the backend containing this schema:
+When an order is made, an event is sent to the backend containing this schema to the topic `efa34/food/orders/new`:

 ```ts
 interface Order {